patrickjcash/ffl/README.md

 5. Find the API request that matches this format [LEAGUE_ID]?view=kona_player_info
 6. Copy the request by right clicking the request --> Copy --> Copy as cURL
 7. Go to https://curlconverter.com/python/ and paste the request
-8. Copy the reformatted data blocks for cookies, headers, params into espn_scrape.py
+8. Copy the reformatted data blocks for cookies, headers, params and replace the placeholders in espn_scrape.py

 # Data collection

-Open Terminal and run espn_scrape.py.
+Open Terminal and run python espn_scrape.py.
 The fantasy data will be retrieved and written to a CSV file.